iszshara/Automation-of-Domjudge/README.md

 Please note that changing the password is important to secure your database!

-Change the password via this command before installing Domjudge:
+Change the password via this command before running the Ansible Playbook and thus installing Domjudge:
 ```
 cd ~/Automation-of-Domjudge
 ansible-vault rekey vault.yml